-NetIQ Identity Manager is ranked 9th in User Provisioning Software with 3 reviews while One Identity Active Roles is ranked 4th in User Provisioning Software with 5 reviews.
-NetIQ Identity Manager is rated 8.0, while One Identity Active Roles is rated 8.4.
+NetIQ Identity Manager is ranked 10th in User Provisioning Software with 3 reviews while One Identity Active Roles is ranked 7th in User Provisioning Software with 2 reviews.
+NetIQ Identity Manager is rated 8.0, while One Identity Active Roles is rated 8.0.
 The top reviewer of NetIQ Identity Manager writes "A stable and comprehensive solution with valuable eDirectory feature".
-On the other hand, the top reviewer of One Identity Active Roles writes "ARS has been instrumental in ensuring accounts get cleaned up when they get deprovisioned".
-NetIQ Identity Manager is most compared with Microsoft Identity Manager, SailPoint IdentityIQ, One Identity Manager, Cisco ISE (Identity Services Engine) and Oracle Identity Governance, whereas One Identity Active Roles is most compared with Azure Active Directory (Azure AD), ManageEngine ADManager Plus, One Identity Manager, SailPoint IdentityIQ and Imanami GroupID.
+On the other hand, the top reviewer of One Identity Active Roles writes "Flexibility and extensibility of the platform allowed us to achieve far more efficiencies than we ever expected".
+NetIQ Identity Manager is most compared with Microsoft Identity Manager, SailPoint IdentityIQ, One Identity Manager, CyberArk Privileged Access Manager and Oracle Identity Governance, whereas One Identity Active Roles is most compared with Azure Active Directory (Azure AD), ManageEngine ADManager Plus, One Identity Manager, SailPoint IdentityIQ and SAP Identity Management.
 See our NetIQ Identity Manager vs. One Identity Active Roles report.

 See our list of best User Provisioning Software vendors.